-The FAMU-FSU College of Engineering is building a bold new effort in Quantum Science and Engineering (QSE).
+The FAMU-FSU College of Engineering is building a bold new effort in Quantum Engineering.
 Our researchers draw on unique strengths in cryogenics, materials, optics and high magnetic fields to advance the frontiers of quantum research and deliver solutions with lasting societal impact.
 By partnering with national labs and leading universities, we are positioning the college as a hub for innovation in quantum technologies.

 Strategic Vision